Table of Contents

 1Password browser extension

-For a streamlined login experience, 1Password offers the great 1Password browser extension for Chrome, Firefox, Edge, and Brave browsers.
+For a streamlined login experience, 1Password offers the great 1Password browser extension for Chrome, Firefox, Edge, Safari, and Brave browsers.
 For detailed information on installing and using the 1Password browser extension, see Get started with 1Password in your browser.

 1Password apps